microsoft/PowerToys/doc/devdocs/embedded-msix.md

 <img src="../images/msix/hello-module-app-permissions.png">

-(it's a known uwp limitation, see https://stackoverflow.com/a/53533414/657390)
+It's a known uwp limitation, see https://stackoverflow.com/a/53533414/657390

-HelloModule will close then, restart it, press "Load Settings" and you should see that the application was able to load the setting string which was set by the settings app:
+HelloModule will close then, restart it, press **Load Settings** and you should see that the application was able to load the setting string which was set by the settings app:

 <img src="../images/msix/hello-module-loaded-settings.png">